nasa/cumulus/docs/deployment/README.md

 ###### buckets

 The config buckets should map to the same names you used when creating buckets in the [Prepare AWS](#prepare-config) step.
+Buckets are defined in the config.yml with a key, name, and type.
+Types should be one of: internal, public, private, or protected.
+Multiple buckets of each type can be configured.

 ###### iams